arei/npmbox/README.md

 	npmunbox blah

-NOTE: If you are running into issues where npmunbox is still trying to reach out to the internet it may help to try clearing your npm caceh on the machine
+NOTE: If you are running into issues where npmunbox is still trying to reach out to the internet it may help to try clearing your npm cache on the machine

     npm cache clean